 - Reporting & Regulatory Support

-For more information, please review the information below or contact our COMPAS group at COMPAS@vimtechnologies.com.
+For more information, please review the video and information below or contact our COMPAS group at COMPAS@vimtechnologies.com.

 Our team will review permits, procedures, reports, and interview on-site Plan personnel, providing a complete summary highlighting risk and identifying areas of improvement.
 We support you by ensuring your CEMS and DAHS information follows necessary compliance regulations.

 The primary function of the audit program is to ensure that all necessary monitoring, reporting, and record retention requirements are being met by your current system.
 A thorough review will be done of your QA/QC Plan, CEMS reports, preventive maintenance logs, corrective maintenance activities, and incident tracking systems to ensure compliance with the applicable regulations and your facility’s air operating permit.

 The COMPAS Audit program also evaluates the accuracy of data.
 In today’s world, where public interest groups and competitors all have access to your emissions data, you need to know it is both accurate and true.
 Special attention is paid to identifying methods for reducing liability and making improvements to allow company management to become more aggressive in their compliance strategy,